jmcnamara/XlsxWriter/dev/docs/source/example_pandas_datetime.rst

 Example: Pandas Excel output with datetimes
 ===========================================

-An example of converting a Pandas dataframe with datetimes to an xlsx file with a default datetime and date format using Pandas and XlsxWriter.
+An example of converting a Pandas dataframe with datetimes to an Excel file with a default datetime and date format using Pandas and XlsxWriter.